jeongyoonlee/ubuntuVM/README.md

 #### Configuration scripts

-The templates push a shell script via this extension.
+The templates push a shell script that executes when the VM in created via this extension.
 Here's where the name of the script can be changed.
 Search for it under resources:

 		    "properties": {
 			"publisher": "Microsoft.OSTCExtensions",